 We’re back with our unique celebration of boundary-pushing technology and spectacular large format films, offering an experience that’s beyond the scope of ordinary cinema.

-A century on, she caught the attention of social media and the world’s press—but only now do we know who Christina really was.
+A century after being photographed, she caught the attention of social media and the world’s press—but only now do we know who Christina really was.

 More than 100 years after they were taken, these images of a teenage girl at Lulworth Cove have taken Twitter and Instagram by storm.